Concept-based Explanations for Out-Of-Distribution Detectors: Acknowledgements

-We would like to thank Haizhong Zheng for his valuable comments.
-This work is partially supported by the National Science Foundation (NSF) Grants CCF-FMitF-1836978, SaTC-Frontiers-1804648, and CCF-2046710, and ARO grant number W911NF-17-1-0405, and DARPA-GARD problem under agreement number 885000.
+We thank all the anonymous reviewers for their careful comments and feedback.
+The work is partially supported by Air Force Grant FA9550-18-1-0166, the National Science Foundation (NSF) Grants CCF-FMitF-1836978, IIS-2008559, SaTC-Frontiers-1804648, CCF-2046710, CCF-1652140, and 2039445, and ARO grant number W911NF-17-1-0405.
+Choi, Feng, Chen, Jha, and Prakash are partially supported by the DARPA-GARD problem under agreement number 885000.
+Raghuram is partially supported through the NSF grants CNS-2112562, CNS-2107060, CNS-2003129, CNS-1838733, CNS-1647152, and the US Department of Commerce grant 70NANB21H043.

+In Section~\ref{sec:app_discussion}, we discuss additional aspects of our method such as the choice of auxiliary OOD dataset, human subject study, and societal impact.
+In Section \ref{sec:appendix-A}, we discuss the connection of the proposed concept separability to Bhattacharya Distance, and the per-class variations of detection completeness and concept separability, followed by the overall algorithm for concept learning.
+In Section \ref{sec:appendix-implementation-details}, we provide the detailed setup for the experiments and additional thorough analysis of our concept learning objective.
+In Section \ref{app:auxiliary-ood}, we discuss whether our concept learning objective remains effective even when a synthesized auxiliary OOD dataset similar to target ID data is used.
+In Section \ref{sec:appendix-shapleys}, we illustrate additional examples of our concept-based explanations.